The kenaf wood industry has the potential to replace many wood resources and probably should. Let's take a good look at some of the key elements.

 a and c Kenaf Wood Core b and d Kenaf Fiber

-I continue to get excited when I find something new going on locally where kenaf wood material could be used in existing industries.
+I continue to get excited when I find something new going on locally where kenaf wood material could be used in existing industries and replace current insustainable practices.
 Here in northern Michigan we have lots of trees being harvested and used locally.
-Some I have discovered so far include - pellets made from trees(we heat with these), particle board manufacturing, pallets made from trees and toilet paper.
+Some I have discovered so far include - pellets made from trees(we heat with these), particle board manufacturing (4 million board feet per year), pallets and toilet paper.

 Here are some of the uses in the kenaf wood industry: